 The shift from work/life balance to productivity and focus shows that working remotely is becoming more accepted and less an exception to the rule.

 In the past, many employers had rigid remote work policies, and employees had to get special privileges to work remotely.
 Perhaps childcare was a reason to request, family scheduling, or difficult commutes, but now with more autonomy and employers trusting employees, simply having a heads-down day to finish a blog post is a good enough reason!

 Remote Work Opportunities

 While creating this global survey, we wanted to know if remote work provides job opportunities in areas where there may have not otherwise been options available.
 In recent years, online education has expanded its reach due to remote technology, and we were curious if the same was true for remote employment.

-35% of global respondents agree that remote work provides more opportunities for quality employment.
+In 2018, 35% of global respondents agree that remote work provides more opportunities for quality employment.
 Specifically, those in South America and Asia were the most likely to agree with this statement, and those in Europe were less likely to agree.

 When examined by respondents’ industry, we were surprised to learn that individuals in technology and marketing feel that there are fewer remote opportunities and more in-person opportunities.
 With modern hybrid team technology and remote work capabilities, industries like marketing should be able to keep up with the demands of the remote workforce.

 We were glad to learn that more than half (53%) of employees worldwide consider themselves to be happy and productive in their job, no matter the work location.
 Those who are 18-24 years old and thus new to the workforce were the most likely to feel happy in their roles, with those aged 65+ a close second.